akka/akka/akka-contrib/docs/cluster-singleton.rst

 .. includecode:: @contribSrc@/src/multi-jvm/scala/akka/contrib/pattern/ClusterSingletonManagerSpec.scala#consumer-end

-Note that you can send back current state to the ``ClusterSingletonManager`` before terminating.
-This message will be sent over to the ``ClusterSingletonManager`` at the new oldest node and it will be passed to the ``singletonProps`` factory when creating the new singleton instance.

 With the names given above the path of singleton actor can be constructed by subscribing to ``MemberEvent`` cluster event and sort the members by age to keep track of oldest member.